 Free trial or free tier | ❌ | ✔️ |

 Optery gets a leg up with its Global Privacy Control (GPC) browser extension, available for Chrome.
 It's like a privacy superhero that automatically tells websites, “Hey, I’d rather not share my data.”
-One click, and it sends out your privacy preferences, helping to keep you off those pesky data broker lists.
-It's super easy to use and gives you some peace of mind as you surf the web.
+One click, and it sends out your privacy preferences, helping keep you off those pesky data broker lists.
+It's rather easy to use and gives you some peace of mind as you surf the web.

 On top of that, DeleteMe's phone masking feature helps keep robocalls at bay by giving you a secondary number that’s still linked to your primary line.
 It's a clever way to maintain privacy without cutting off connections.
 Whether it’s emails, phone calls, or payment info, DeleteMe makes it easy to stay anonymous without missing a beat.